-In this article, we’ll take a closer look at what makes a dirt bike work, how an electric dirt bike battery works and take a look at the nuances of an electric dirt bike motor.
-So read on oo learn more about Electric Dirt Bikes – How They Work & Their Components.
+In this article, we’ll take a closer look at electric dirt bike components, how an electric dirt bike battery works, and take a look at the nuances of an electric dirt bike motor.
+So read on to learn more about Electric Dirt Bikes – How They Work & Their Components.
 Enjoy!

 The Main Differences between a Traditional Dirt Bike and an Electric Dirt Bike

 If you were to see an electric dirt bike for the first time without a traditional dirt bike to compare it to, you might not see much of a difference between the two.
-There are quite a few of them however, big and small, with many of the telltale signs of a traditional dirt bike being completely absent.
+There are quite a few, however, big and small, with many telltale signs of a traditional dirt bike being completely absent.

 The Exhaust System is gone

-Since there’s no gasoline being burned there’s no exhaust being created, and so no need for the exhaust system including the muffler, pipes and silencer.
+Since no gasoline is burned, no exhaust is created, so there is no need for the exhaust system, including the muffler, pipes, and silencer.

 The Fuel Tank is gone too

-No need for gasoline means there’s no need for a fuel tank, although it’s difficult to notice it’s gone with the farings that most manufacturers are using.
+No need for gasoline means there’s no need for a fuel tank, although it’s difficult to notice it’s gone with most manufacturers’ farings.

 Some Electric Dirt Bikes have No Chain